zzzprojects/docs/entityframework.net/pages/model/not-mapped.md

  - In EF, the default Code First conventions create a column for every property that is of a supported data type and which includes getters and setters.
  - The `NotMapped` attribute overrides this default convention, and the entity or property will not be mapped to a table or column in the database.

-The following example will not be map the `AuditLog` class to a table in the database.
+The following example will not map the `AuditLog` class to a table in the database.

 ```csharp
 public class Book